Woolwich PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Woolwich, PPI was usually added to a customer's policy by Woolwich, in some cases without their knowledge.
-Woolwich were known to decline a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Woolwich, PPI may have been attached to a customer's policy by Woolwich, in some cases without their knowledge.
+Woolwich may have denied a credit application if PPI was refused by the customer.

 Woolwich PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Woolwich.

-There are many examples of Woolwich mis-selling PPI, some consumers were not even made aware by Woolwich that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Woolwich that it was optional.
+There are many examples of Woolwich mis-selling PPI, some consumers were not even made aware by Woolwich that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Woolwich that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Woolwich, and this was not demonstrated to you at the point of sale, then you would be due PPI compensation from Woolwich.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Woolwich, and this was not revealed to you at the point of sale, then you would be due compensation from Woolwich.